clarametto/Food-Website/README.md

 ## Author
 Clara Metto
 ## Description
-This is a website about my biography,photos and my favorite music band.
-## Design
-See the design on  [figma](https://www.figma.com/file/gK3BaDvzs9uHJtuFsFRLWH/Untitled?node-id=0%3A1)
+This is a food website that helps our customers place their orders.
+Our Experiences are built to bring you the marvels of Africa, the wonders of nature, exquisite cuisine and our undeniably refreshing hospitality.

 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal